Discontinuous motions of limit sets: Preliminaries

 The embedding of the model manifold $\mathbf M_\Gamma^0$ and the model map $f_\Gamma$ can be taken to have the following properties.
 (See Section 4 of \cite{OhD}.) \begin{enumerate} \item Each end $e$ of $(\HHH^3/\Gamma)_0$ corresponds under $f_\Gamma^{-1}$ to a level surface $\Sigma \times \{t\}$ for some essential subsurface $\Sigma$ of $S$.
-More precisely, $\Sigma \times \{t\}$ lies in the frontier of the image of $f_\Gamma^{-1}$. \item Every geometrically finite end is sent into $S \times \{0, 1\}$ by $f_\Gamma^{-1}$. \item There is an incompressible immersion $\phi$ of $S$ into $(\HHH^3/\Gamma)_0$ such that the covering of $\HHH^3/\Gamma$ corresponding to $\phi_\ast \pi_1(S)$ coincides with $\HHH^3/G_\infty$. \item The image under $f_\Gamma^{-1}$ of the frontier of $(\HHH^3/\Gamma)_0$ consists of disjoint tori and open annuli built out of horizontal and vertical annuli.
-Each such torus component consists of two horizontal annuli and two vertical ones.
+More precisely, $\Sigma \times \{t\}$ lies in the frontier of the image of $f_\Gamma^{-1}$. \item Every geometrically finite end is sent into $S \times \{0, 1\}$ by $f_\Gamma^{-1}$. \item There is an incompressible immersion $\phi$ of $S$ into $(\HHH^3/\Gamma)_0$ such that the covering of $\HHH^3/\Gamma$ corresponding to $\phi_\ast \pi_1(S)$ coincides with $\HHH^3/G_\infty$. \item The image under $f_\Gamma^{-1}$ of the frontier of $(\HHH^3/\Gamma)_0$ consists of disjoint incompressible tori and open annuli built out of horizontal and vertical annuli.
+Here we say that an (incompressible) annulus is horizontal when it is embedded in $S \times \{t\}$ for some $t$, and vertical when it has the form $a \times [s,t]$ for some essential simple closed curve $a$.
+Each torus component consists of two horizontal annuli and two vertical ones.
 Each open annulus component consists of either one horizontal annulus and two vertical annuli or two horizontal annuli and three vertical annuli. \end{enumerate} An embedding $f_\Gamma^{-1}$ and the corresponding model map $f_\Gamma$ satisfying the above conditions is said to be {\bf adapted to the product structure}.